Pop-up Globe: Theatre

-The interior design of the stage (43 ft in width, as specified in the contract for the Fortune Playhouse) has changed significantly between the first and second seasons.
+The interior design of the stage (43 ft in width, as specified in the contract for the Fortune Playhouse) changed significantly between the first and second seasons.
 The first season employed a canted scaenae frons across four audience bays at the rear of the stage, with four doors in a neo-classical design.
-The audience was seated in 360°, with “Lord’s” and “Gentlemen’s” rooms in the middle and upper galleries behind the stage.
-The 2017 season featured a flat scaenae frons with three doors in a baroque design, with the audience seated around 270°, with a balcony above the central door, and a musician's gallery above the balcony.
+The audience was seated in 360°, with "Lord's" and "Gentlemen's" rooms in the middle and upper galleries behind the stage.
+Based on practical learnings from the first season, the 2017 season featured a flat scaenae frons with three doors in a baroque design, with the audience seated around 270°, with a balcony above the central door, and a musician's gallery above the balcony.

 Style of presentation

 The foundation of performance at Pop-up Globe is the relationship between actors and audience.
 Direct address is the central feature of the way Shakespeare is played at Pop-up Globe, although some productions have varied the degree to which they embrace direct address as a tool.
 Allowances are made for what the artistic vision calls 'judicious ad-libs' as often the conditions of performance at Pop-up Globe—weather, planes flying overhead, unexpectedly boisterous audience members—mean that no two performances are the same and actors have to acknowledge the environment around them.
-Pop-up Globe productions make huge use of live original music and dance, and all productions have ended with a jig danced by the company, For the first three seasons of Pop-up Globe one company was a dedicated 'Jacobean' company, wearing 17th century dress and exploring original conditions of performance to various degrees, while the other company was 'eclectic' and not bound by any Early Modern conventions.
+Pop-up Globe productions make huge use of live original music and dance, and all productions have ended with a jig danced by the company, For the first three seasons of Pop-up Globe one company was a dedicated 'Jacobean' company, wearing 17th century dress and exploring original conditions of performance to various degrees, while the other company was 'eclectic' and not bound by any early modern conventions.

 Actors

-Pop-up Globe’s productions have featured international casts, with approximately 20% of each company coming from outside of New Zealand.
-Pop-up Globe’s companies have included actors from the UK, the US and Australia working alongside local actors.
-With the exception of the Admiral’s Company (Around the Globe in 60 Minutes), the Pembroke’s Company (Julius Caesar) and the Irihapeti Company (Emilia), Pop-up Globe actors always work as a repertory company, with actors playing contrasting roles in two different productions: for example, in the 2017 season Chris Huntly-Turner doubled the title role in Henry V with Le Beau in As You Like It.
+Pop-up Globe's productions have featured international casts, with approximately 20% of each company coming from outside of New Zealand.
+Pop-up Globe's companies have included actors from the UK, the US and Australia working alongside local actors.
+With the exception of the Admiral's Company (Around the Globe in 60 Minutes), the Pembroke's Company (Julius Caesar) and the Irihapeti Company (Emilia), Pop-up Globe actors always work as a repertory company, with actors playing contrasting roles in two different productions: for example, in the 2017 season Chris Huntly-Turner doubled the title role in Henry V with Le Beau in As You Like It.
 Sometimes doubling is about practicality of rehearsal, (such as the actors playing Othello, Iago and Cassio in Othello doubling as Don John, Conrade and Borachio in Much Ado About Nothing in 2017) sometimes doubling is about a balanced workload (such as Adrian Hooke alternating the title role in Hamlet with the much smaller role of Claudio in Measure For Measure in 2019), and sometimes the doubling is intended to illuminate recurrent tropes in the plays (such as Stephen Lovatt and Jess Hong playing father and daughter in both Romeo and Juliet and Much Ado About Nothing in the 2019/2020 season).